chinamike65/hugo-tuolesi/content/book3/book3en.md

 "In common practice, everyone must follow Nagarjuna and Asanga Bodhisattva."

-The essentials of the Three Treasures taught by Buddha Shakyamuni are all condensed in the "The Graded Stages of the Path to Enlightenment", and the outline of the extensive treatise is the San Shi Dao.
+The essentials of "the "The Noble Sūtra of Recalling the Three Jewels" taught by Buddha Shakyamuni are all condensed in the "The Graded Stages of the Path to Enlightenment", and the outline of the extensive treatise is the The Three Principal Aspects of the Path.

 Dharma should be learned through listening, thinking, and practicing.

 But if there are too many dharma books to study, or if you don’t have the concept of order in your mind, you won’t be able to read it, because 84,000 dharmas can’t be read or learned completely.

-Master Tsongkhapa condensed the essence of the 84,000 Dharma doors in a book "The Graded Stages of the Path to Enlightenment", and explained the stages of Buddhist practice completely and clearly, so it can be called a perfect number.
+Master Tsongkhapa condensed the essence of the 84,000 Dharma doors in a book "The Great Treatise on the Stages of the Path to Enlightenment", and explained the stages of Buddhist practice completely and clearly, so it can be called a perfect number.

 19

 (3) The order is accurate

-In The Graded Stages of the Path to Enlightenment, the stages of practice are explained very clearly.
+In "The Great Treatise on the Stages of the Path to Enlightenment", the stages of practice are explained very clearly.

-It is very clear where to start training when you are just getting started, and how to practice after a while;
+It is very clear where to start training when you are just getting started, and how to continue practicing over time.

 If the order is not clear, it will be confusing and lead to blind and disorderly learning.

-Only the Bodhisattvas of the Eighth Stage can cultivate the Dharma door, and ordinary people will not be able to achieve it.
+Only the Bodhisattvas of the Eighth Stage (bhumi) can cultivate the Dharma door, and ordinary people will not be able to achieve it.

 It is very, very important to study in order!
 Whether it is lecturing the scriptures or practicing, if the order is not correct, there will be no achievement.

 This is different from reading a book.
 When reading a book, you need to read more about the news, and you can read any book.

-When you really want to cultivate, you have to do it in sequence, so that you won't make mistakes and you will be successful.
+When you really want to make progress in your practice, you have to do it in sequence, so that you won't make mistakes and you will be successful.

-If there is no order, there will be no achievement, just as wandering will not help you reach your destination.
+If there is no order, there will be no achievement, just as wandering around will not help you reach your destination.

 3. The place where you live is the place where you live.

 20

-Master Tsongkhapa was in Radreng Monastery when he wrote "Great Treatise on the Stages of the Path of Enlightenment ".
+Master Tsongkhapa was in Radreng Monastery when he wrote "The Great Treatise on the Stages of the Path of Enlightenment".

-Radreng Monastery was founded in 1057 by the founder of Kadampa, Dromtonpa, and has a history of more than 900 years.
+Radreng Monastery was founded in 1057 by the founder of the Kadampa, Dromtonpa, and has a history of more than 900 years.
 It is the first monastery of the Kadampa.

-"Radreng" means "to eradicate all afflictions until it is free from the reincarnation of the three realms".
+"Radreng" means "to eradicate all afflictions until free from rebirth of the three evil realms".
 Buddha Sakyamuni had a prophecy about the Radreng Monastery in the Buddhist scriptures.

-Studying, cultivating or writing at the practice of the predecessors, the blessing is very powerful, and it is easy to achieve.
+Studying, practicing or writing about the practice of the predecessors, the blessing is very powerful, and it is easy to achieve.

 The location of Radreng Monastery used to be a bald mountain without a single tree.
 Later, Songtsan Gampo, the incarnation of Avalokitesvara Bodhisattva, visited here, sprinkled water for washing his hair on the hillside, and prayed for blessings, so two trees grew.
-There are 15,000 verdant Thuja trees, all of which are prophesied in Buddhist scriptures.
+There are 15,000 verdant Thuja trees, all of which were prophesied in Buddhist scriptures.

 In Radreng Monastery, there are spiritual bone stupas of Master Jinzhou, Venerable Atisha, and Master Dromtonpa, as well as sacred objects such as the statue of Venerable Atisha.

-4. After persuading Master Tsongkhapa to practice according to "A Lamp for the Path to Enlightenment" for a period of time, he attained the achievement of the Three Paths.
+4. After persuading Master Tsongkhapa to practice according to "A Lamp for the Path to Enlightenment" for a period of time, he attained the achievement of the Three Aspects.

 At this time, the master saw with his own eyes the lineage masters of the two major sects all appearing in front of him.

-From Shakyamuni Buddha to the master's own master, including Manjushri, Nagarjuna, as well as all the great virtues of Kadampa, such as Master Dromtonpa  and Master Bodowa, I also saw Venerable Atisha with my own eyes. .
+From Shakyamuni Buddha to the master's own master, including Manjushri, Nagarjuna, as well as all the great virtues of Kadampa, such as Master Dromtonpa  and Master Bodowa, he also saw Venerable Atisha with my own eyes.

 Then, all the Buddhas and Bodhisattvas and teachers merged into the body of Venerable Atisha, who put his hand on the head of Master Tsongkhapa and said, "You want to benefit all sentient beings, and write the "Guide to Bodhi", I'm here to help you and bless you."

 After speaking, Venerable Atisha merged into Master Tsongkhapa's body.

-At the same time, Guan Que Hua Sang, a great siddha in Tibet at that time, also encouraged Master Tsongkhapa.
+At the same time, **Guan Que Hua Sang**, a great siddha in Tibet at that time, also encouraged Master Tsongkhapa.

 In the end, Master Tsongkhapa wrote "The Great Treatise on the Stages of the Path of Enlightenment."

 During the time when the master was writing "The Great Treatise on the Stages of the Path of Enlightenment", Manjushri came in person three times.

-It was the first time I came to persuade Master Tsongkhapa to write "The Great Treatise on the Stages of the Path of Enlightenment".
+The first time he came to persuade Master Tsongkhapa to write "The Great Treatise on the Stages of the Path of Enlightenment".

-When he wrote about the meditation and wisdom method of the San Shi Dao, that is, the meditation paramita and the wisdom paramita, the master thought: Now there are too many people without great wisdom, and it is useless to write too much in this part.
+When he wrote about the meditation and wisdom method of the The Three Principal Aspects of the Path, that is, the meditation paramita and the wisdom paramita, the master thought: Now there are too many people without great wisdom, and it is useless to write too much in this part.

-At this time, Manjushri Bodhisattva appeared again and said to Master Tsongkhapa: "If you want to write more deep and broad meditation and wisdom Paramita, it will be of great benefit to all living beings in future generations."
+Manjushri Bodhisattva appeared again and said to Master Tsongkhapa: "If you write more deep and broad meditation and wisdom perfection, it will be of great benefit to all living beings in future generations."

-There are human beings and non-human beings among the disciples who support Master Tsongkhapa's writing "The Great Treatise on the Stages of the Path of Enlightenment".
+There were human beings and non-human beings among the disciples who supported Master Tsongkhapa's writing "The Great Treatise on the Stages of the Path of Enlightenment".

-For example, during the period when the master wrote the Great Treatise, the diet was mainly undertaken by the land gods of the three thousand great thousand worlds, especially the Animaqin, who was a mountain god of Ando Goluo and a Bodhisattva of the Ten Lands.
+For example, during the period when the master wrote the Great Treatise, his diet was mainly taken care of by the land gods of the three thousand great thousand worlds, especially Animaqin, who was a mountain god of Ando Goluo and a Bodhisattva of the Tenth Stage.

-5. After Master Tsongkhapa, his family member, wrote the "The Great Treatise on the Stages of the Path of Enlightenment", countless human beings and non-human beings have been liberated by studying the Great Theory.
+5. After Master Tsongkhapa wrote the "The Great Treatise on the Stages of the Path of Enlightenment", countless human beings and non-human beings have been liberated by studying the Great Treatise.

-Among them, it is even more difficult to count those who are able to practice both exoteric and esoteric practice and promote Mahayana Buddhism.
+Among them, it is even more difficult to count those who are able to perform both exoteric and esoteric practices and promote Mahayana Buddhism.

-Among the disciples of the master, not to mention those who have attained ordinary achievements, are those who are proficient in the essentials of the Tripitaka, and those who have completed the three disciplines of precepts, concentration, and wisdom, and those who have practised intensively in the three ways of spirituality and the second stage of Tantric Buddhism, are like the stars in the night sky, innumerable.
+Among the disciples of the master, not to mention those who have attained ordinary achievements, are those who are proficient in the essentials of the Tripitaka, and those who have completed the three disciplines of precepts, concentration, and wisdom, and those who have practised intensively in the three ways of spirituality and the second stage of Tantra, are like the stars in the night sky, innumerable.

 Among them, Gyaltsab Je, Kedrub Je, Zhaba Jianshen, Jamyang Choje,  Jamchen Choje (Daci Dharma King), Gyu Sherab-sengge (Hui Shishi), Gyelwa Gendun-drub and others.

-Gyaltsab Je and Kedrub Je inherited the throne of Master Tsongkhapa and ascended to Ganden Tripa (the head of Ganden Monastery, that is, the Dharma King of Yellow Hat school), which laid the foundation of Gelugpa School.
+Gyaltsab Je and Kedrub Je inherited the throne of Master Tsongkhapa and ascended to Ganden Tripa (the head of Ganden Monastery, that is, the Dharma King of Yellow Hat school), which laid the foundation for the Gelugpa School.

 They were the two most outstanding disciples who carried forward the teachings of Master Tsongkhapa.